Omar-Al-Badi/Expo-App-Chatwoot/replit.md

 **Solution**: Express.js server (v5.1.0) running on port 3001 with WhatsApp Web.js client.

 **Message Flow Design**:
-- Customer enters optional name/email and types a message on the website
+- Customer enters optional name/phone number and types a message on the website
 - Backend captures the authenticated business WhatsApp number on client ready
 - Messages are sent TO the business WhatsApp (not to customer phone numbers)
 - Each message is formatted with customer info, message content, timestamp, and unique session tag (e.g., [#AB12])